rpuggaardrode/sauceshelf/NOTES.md

 * There's no correction of H2K.
   * Previous version corrects it for the first three formants -- but isn't that potentially problematic when third formant is below is 2000 Hz?

+## Moving forwards

+* We need to do some proper testing still to make sure that the results are reasonably similar to previous version.

+* As with the previous version, this is built to loop through directories.
+I'm now wondering if this should be optional -- because of the directory structure of an emuDB, it might be nice if you could also call based on a file name or even a vector of file names.

+* I'd like to add functionality to loop through directories and set pitch floor and ceiling dynamically following De Looze & Hirst, but it doesn't look like there's a Praat function to get quantiles??
+Makes things a lot more tricky.

 ## Time

 If we really want to speed up things in Praat, it's crucial that we don't have to gather values through a loop when we don't have to.
 This is nicely solved for `Pitch` objects, which have an actual `List values at times` function where we can pass a vector of times.
 Unfortunately it doesn't work like that for any of the other object types, so we have to settle for one of the Next Best Solutions: